Putting the Dark into the Dark Age

 Ambrosius, bishop of Milan, begins the destruction of pagan temples of his area.
 The Christian priests lead the hungry mob against the temple of goddess Demeter in Eleusis and try to lynch the hierophants Nestorius and Priskus.
 The 95 year old hierophant Nestorius ends the Eleusinian Mysteries and announces "the predominance of mental darkness over the human race."

-381 At the Council of Constantinople the 'Holy Spirit' is declared 'Divine' (thus sanctioning a triune god).
 On 2nd May, Theodosius deprives of all their rights any Christians who return to the pagan religion.
-Throughout the Eastern Empire the pagan temples and libraries are looted or burned down.
+Throughout the Eastern Empire pagan temples and libraries are looted or burned down.
 On 21st December, Theodosius outlaws visits to Hellenic temples.

 In Constantinople, the Temple of Aphrodite is turned into a brothel and the temples of the Sun and Artemis to stables.